zaproxy/zaproxy-website/site/content/getting-started/index.md

 ###### macOS
 ZAP is currently not a verified developer with Apple.
 On macOS, you will see a message like:
-> “OWASP ZAP.app” cannot be opened because the developer cannot be verified.
+> “ZAP.app” cannot be opened because the developer cannot be verified.

 To circumvent this warning, you would need to go to **System Preferences** &gt; **Security & Privacy** at the bottom of the dialog.
-You will see a message saying that "OWASP ZAP" was blocked.
+You will see a message saying that "ZAP" was blocked.
 Next to it, if you trust the downloaded installer, you can click **Open anyway**.

 ##### Persisting a Session
 When you first start ZAP, you will be asked if you want to persist the ZAP session.
 By default, ZAP sessions are always recorded to disk in a HSQLDB database with a default name and location.
 If you do not persist the session, those files are deleted when you exit ZAP.